ParkerICI/premessa/README.md

 ## Install premessa

+Once you have succesfully completed the steps above, you have to create a Github token by following [these instructions.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) (This won't be necessary anymore when the repository goes public).
-Once you have succesfully completed the steps above, start an R session and type the following commands
+Copy the token, start an R session and type the following commands, substituing your Github token

 ```
 library(devtools)
-install_github("ParkerICI/premessa")
+install_github("ParkerICI/premessa", auth_token = "YOUR TOKEN HERE")
 ```

 This will install the premessa R package together with all the required dependencies.